cneskey/Doing-Security-with-R/README.md

-Tools written in R for doing security
+# Tools written in R for doing security

+## Cybersecurity data analysis

+### Model evaluation
+Make this:

+With this:

+Or this: